A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 and He will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain; the first things have passed away.”

 If there is no more death (after all, the penalty in the Law for sin is death), how is there even a purpose for the Mosaic Covenant in the New Heaven and New Earth!?
+For the same reason, WHY would there even be Law since there will be no lawlessness?

 This is an evil, irresponsible, crazy theory, thought up by theologians who obviously have never read Rev 21 and have way too much time on their hands between seminary classes!! (#SARC)